I’ve learned to recognise the tropes

 say anything of me.

-in the mosaic press of a popular voice –
+In the mosaic press of the popular voice

 the ventures that twisted the lexical braid

-of the bawd and the bard, the factor and scribe,
+of the poet and barrow, the factor and scribe

 whose witness we suckle, whose wit we imbibe

-as if it were native and not the result
+as if it were native, and hadn’t been shipped

-We relish this leaven that lets us digress;
+We relish the leaven that lets us digress;

 that followed the sea lanes like faltering birds

 to nest in a language we wield as our own,